 Approach 2: Reading Focus

-Our Fresh Start programme enables students with lower literacy levels to read a variety of simplified texts - mostly fiction, but with some non-fiction and poetry - over the course of each term.
+Year 7 LLT begins the same for all, reading an age appropriate text.
+Students are monitored through check for understanding and guided reading techniques.
+In October, the LLT curriculum splits into two pathways.
+Students 6 months or more below their reading age are moved to the Fresh Start programme.
+Our Fresh Start programme enables students with lower literacy levels to read a variety of texts - mostly fiction, but with some non-fiction and poetry – which support the development of reading skills.
 Each week students will identify key information from a text; dot and dash the vowel graphemes in the text; identify and explain character traits where relevant or features of non-fiction texts; and complete comprehension questions about the text.
-Vocabulary is taught every day and tested on a fortnightly basis to enable the Fresh Start teacher to close the gaps in students' literacy and oracy.
+Vocabulary is taught every day to enable the Fresh Start teacher to close the gaps in students' literacy and oracy.

-By Year 9 LLT we broaden into a single LLT programme for the whole of the Year Group.
-Students whose literacy difficulties persist into year 9 will be taught by a specialist teacher in English.
+By Year 9 LLT we broaden into a single LLT programme for the whole of the Year Group with a small group of students continuing with targeted reading intervention.
+Year 9 students move to longer texts, focusing on two books over the year.
 Inference is an important skill for students to acquire - not only because they will need to use this skill across the curriculum as they study different texts and sources and learn to 'read between the lines' and understand what an author might be saying implicitly rather than explicitly but also because inference is used in daily life as we learn to read other people's facial expressions, body language and unspoken language and to differentiate between 'serious' talk and sarcasm or humour.
 By asking "What might the writer want you to think here?" or "Why might the character have acted in this way?", we are encouraging a more perceptive and questioning outlook on life as students begin not only to explore the world around them but to begin to make sense of it by drawing on the skills they have learned in English and LLT to make connections between seemingly unrelated aspects of life.

-CFU questions are designed to check students' comprehension of the content they have just read but will also incorporate some inference as well as linking the text to certain moral dilemmas.
-Where appropriate, some questions will be explored in more depth through use of the 3Cs questions in Turn and Talk time.
-The Literacy Programme will be a platform for training all Personal Tutors to confidently deliver resources using these English skills so that students have the space to practise these skills in varied contexts in the curriculum.
+Check for understanding questions are designed to check students' comprehension of the content they have just read but will also incorporate some inference as well as linking the text to the year group narrative.
+Where appropriate, some questions or themes will be explored in more depth through Turn and Talk.

 Approach 3: Speaking and listening